Death and state funeral of Fidel Castro: Background

+Between 2006 and 2007, Castro had 3 intestinal surgeries for diverticulitis.
 In April 2016, Castro told the Communist Party: "I'll be 90 years old soon.
 Soon, I'll be like all the others.
-The time will come for all of us, but the ideas of the Cuban communists will remain as proof on this planet that if they are worked at with fervour and dignity, they can produce the material and cultural goods that human beings need, and we need to fight without truce to obtain them."
+The time will come for all of us.
+Still, the ideas of the Cuban communists will remain as proof on this planet that if they are worked at with fervor and dignity, they can produce the material and cultural goods that human beings need, and we need to fight without a truce to obtain them."
 In February 2016, his older brother Ramón died at the age of 91.

-Castro's death was expected in South Florida, with media and governments expecting and hoping that it would cause chaotic celebrations and regime change plans.
-The city of Miami had planned to open the Orange Bowl Stadium for celebrations; schools might have dismissed early; and police and government officials might have blocked boat piers to prevent Cuban exiles from trying to invade the island.
+Castro's death was anticipated in South Florida, with media and governments expecting and hoping that it would cause chaotic celebrations and regime change plans.
+The city of Miami had planned to open the Miami Orange Bowl for celebrations; schools might have dismissed early; and police and government officials might have blocked boat piers to prevent Cuban exile from trying to invade the island.
 The Miami Herald created a "Cuba plan" more than 20 years before Castro's death; as much as 60 pages in length, it included multiple newspaper extras and reporters joining the United States Coast Guard as it handled the expected large number of refugees fleeing the island.
-Its journalists prepared to surreptitiously enter Cuba; employees knew that Castro's death would interrupt any vacation or weekend.
+Its journalists prepared to enter Cuba surreptitiously; employees knew that Castro's death would interrupt any vacation or weekend.
 After Raúl Castro became the country's leader and visiting Cuba became easier, such plans became less important.